armaneng/test-repository/README.md

+Let's test how github works!
+This text is from github.
-I created vscode branch and deleted texts above.
+I deleted vscode branch.